Flawededge/EzGraphData/README.md

 	1.0 → Sit back in awe at my first git project

+    → Allow multiple data sets to be selected and overlayed

 - Get started guide
     -

-I'm using PyCharm with python 3.7, and all of the dependencies can be grabbed with:
+I'm using PyCharm with python 3.7 \
+All of the dependencies can be grabbed with:

     pip3 install -r dependencies.txt